EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 You can search against all of the sequences in the database ('All'), or restrict your search to full length sequences or partial sequences only (see :ref:`Partial and full length peptides`).
+Alternatively, you may choose to search from a subset of biomes.
+Sequences observed in multiple runs may be found in more than one biome.
+'Other' sequences are those found in none of the other biome categories.

 .. figure:: images/sequence_search_db_select.png
    :scale: 50 %